takeshi-aihana/CMake_Help_ja/Help/command/if.rst

 .. signature:: if(<variable|string> LESS <variable|string>)
   :target: LESS

   True if the given string or variable's value parses as a real number (like a C ``double``) and less than that on the right.

 .. signature:: if(<variable|string> GREATER <variable|string>)
   :target: GREATER

   True if the given string or variable's value parses as a real number (like a C ``double``) and greater than that on the right.

 .. signature:: if(<variable|string> EQUAL <variable|string>)
   :target: EQUAL

   True if the given string or variable's value parses as a real number (like a C ``double``) and equal to that on the right.

 .. signature:: if(<variable|string> LESS_EQUAL <variable|string>)
   :target: LESS_EQUAL

   .. versionadded:: 3.7

   True if the given string or variable's value parses as a real number (like a C ``double``) and less than or equal to that on the right.

 .. signature:: if(<variable|string> GREATER_EQUAL <variable|string>)
   :target: GREATER_EQUAL

   .. versionadded:: 3.7

   True if the given string or variable's value parses as a real number (like a C ``double``) and greater than or equal to that on the right.

 .. signature:: if(<variable|string> STRLESS <variable|string>)
   :target: STRLESS

   True if the given string or variable's value is lexicographically less than the string or variable on the right.

 .. signature:: if(<variable|string> STRGREATER <variable|string>)
   :target: STRGREATER

   True if the given string or variable's value is lexicographically greater than the string or variable on the right.

 .. signature:: if(<variable|string> STREQUAL <variable|string>)
   :target: STREQUAL

   True if the given string or variable's value is lexicographically equal to the string or variable on the right.

 .. signature:: if(<variable|string> STRLESS_EQUAL <variable|string>)
   :target: STRLESS_EQUAL

   .. versionadded:: 3.7

   True if the given string or variable's value is lexicographically less than or equal to the string or variable on the right.

 .. signature:: if(<variable|string> STRGREATER_EQUAL <variable|string>)
   :target: STRGREATER_EQUAL

   .. versionadded:: 3.7

   True if the given string or variable's value is lexicographically greater than or equal to the string or variable on the right.

-Version Comparisons
+バージョンの比較
-"""""""""""""""""""
+""""""""""""""""

 .. signature:: if(<variable|string> VERSION_LESS <variable|string>)
   :target: VERSION_LESS

   Component-wise integer version number comparison (version format is ``major[.minor[.patch[.tweak]]]``, omitted components are treated as zero).
   Any non-integer version component or non-integer trailing part of a version component effectively truncates the string at that point.

 .. signature:: if(<variable|string> VERSION_GREATER <variable|string>)
   :target: VERSION_GREATER

   Component-wise integer version number comparison (version format is ``major[.minor[.patch[.tweak]]]``, omitted components are treated as zero).
   Any non-integer version component or non-integer trailing part of a version component effectively truncates the string at that point.

 .. signature:: if(<variable|string> VERSION_EQUAL <variable|string>)
   :target: VERSION_EQUAL